Vizitest/vtdocs/Writerside/topics/solutions/test-cases.md

 # The Test Case problem

->*"How on earth do I know what data to test with and what combinations of parameters I should test with in order to write a high quality test?*
+>"*How do I know how many cases I should test in order to actually achieve high quality?
+And how can I choose suitable values for each case?*"

 ## The Problem
 There is a science to generating the right test cases for a test.

-All but the simplest methods need testing with all important combinations of parameters and data.
-Calculating this is tough.
+All but the simplest methods need testing with a variety of important combinations of parameters and data.
+Calculating these combinations is not simple.

-In the case of Equivalence Class Partitioning, it is a science.
-In the case of other test types, it is a mix of art and science.
-The possible impact of poorly designed test case :
+Vizitest's [Equivalence Class Partitioning](equivalence-classes.md) employs an algorithmic approach to test case creation.
+Other test types use a mix of art and science.

-- You may end up with too few test cases and you affect quality
-- Or too many test cases, some of which are unnecessary and redundant and incur time and cost.

 When trying to manually code more rigorous Test Case solutions you will often find yourself ...

-- thinking about Test Cases based on thinking rather than letting an algorithm do the work for you
+- considering Test Cases based on thinking rather than letting an algorithm do the work for you
-- spending time debugging the test code, let alone the functional code.
+- spending time debugging test code
 - constructing arcane and hard-to-maintain Test Case Table lookup systems.
-- creating too few test cases, affecting quality
+- creating too few important test cases, affecting quality
-- creating too many test cases, incurring time and cost penalties.
+- writing too many test cases, some of which are unnecessary or redundant, that take time to code and maintain and so incur cost.

 ## The Solution
 Vizitest is based on the concept of Test Types.